abhimvp/Strides/README.md

 - `Update the AuthPage to Use Toasts`: let's replace the alert() and error messages on our login/signup page.
 - `Update the Dashboard Page to Use Toasts`: we'll do the same for our Dashboard page, replacing all alerts with toast notifications.

+#### UI/UX Improvements: Task Notes & Accordion Categories

+- Implementing two major user experience enhancements: adding optional notes to tasks and making categories collapsible.
+- `Update the "Add Task" Form`: we'll add an optional "Notes" field to our AddTaskForm component.Add a textarea for the notes and update the onAddTask prop to include the new data.
+- `Update the TaskItem to Display Notes`: we'll add a small info icon that shows the notes in a tooltip on hover.Add the Info icon from lucide-react and the tooltip logic.
+- `Update the TaskList for Accordion Behavior` : This component will now manage being open or closed.
+- `Update the Dashboard Page Logic`: we add the state management for the accordion and update the handleAddTask function.

 ### Notes-Frontend

 - Setting Up Your React(Typescript) Frontend with Vite and Tailwind CSS.